-This is important if they are working in developing countries, as it means an improving respect to the ordinary conditions of daily life.
-At the same time, they are disturbing when associated to a luxury brand.
-(Burberry's Ethical Trading Code of Conduct)1.
+This is important if they are working in developing countries, as it means improving respect for the ordinary conditions of daily life.
+At the same time, they are disturbing when associated with a luxury brand.
+(Burberry's Ethical Trading Code of Conduct).

-Regarding to child labor, most of the companies have adopted the ILO Minimum Age convention of 1973, included in the Code of Conduct the Ethical Trade Initiative2:
+Regarding child labour, most companies have adopted the ILO Minimum Age convention of 1973, included in the Code of Conduct the Ethical Trade Initiative: